JocysCom/UMQF/MORA/analysis/enders-game/entities/graff-actions.md

 UMQ_final(a,e) = -1.20 × 1.0 × 1.0 = **-1.20**

 ### 2 Humanity - salvation

+Context: Graff's deception secured humanity's survival by allowing Ender to fight without the moral inhibition of knowing it was real.

 - ΔOS = +1.00
 - VSA = 0.55